Rad-icalEdward/project4_group1/README.md

 Tableau shows us that around 75-80% of campaigns were classified as successful, so how can machine learning make this % better?

+Using Tableau what further analysis can we find.
+How do these findings compare to machine learning?

 What will machine learning do to predict a successful campaign?

 Can machine learning predict a higher success rate?
-If so then what do the successful campaigns need?
+If so then what does a successful campaigns need?

-Is the succes rate prediction in machine learning the same as what the data in Tableau has shown?
+Is the succes rate prediction in machine learning the same as the data in Tableau?

 ## Data clean up